RickStrahl/DocumentationMonster-Documentation/Output-Generation/Upload-to-an-Ftp-Server.md

 Note that the Project Dialog is non-modal so you can leave it open.
 As you work on a project, DM automatically builds any Html content both for the Previewer and for final Html content in `wwwroot` so the Html content is kept up to date as you work.

 > ##### @icon-warning Images are not kept up to date unless you Build
-> While Html in the output `wwwroot` folder is kept up to date, any dependencies and specifically images are not automatically updated.
-So if you add new images or any other non-Html dependencies into your project you have to rebuild to ensure your project is up to date.
+> While Html in the output `wwwroot` folder is kept up to date as you make topic changes in the editor and meta data, **any dependencies and specifically images are not automatically updated**.
+So if you add new images or any other non-Html dependencies into your project or change the Table of Contents with new, changed or removed topics, you have to regenerate the Html before publishing to ensure your project is up to date.